 The Distance Problem

 Physical distance compounds the trust gap.
 Research on team dynamics consistently shows that proximity drives trust: people trust those they see regularly, interact with informally, and know personally.
-Global teams by definition lack these trust-building mechanisms.
+Global teams by definition lack these remote collaboration mechanisms that build trust organically.

 The Subgroup Problem